The one-year earnings decline has likely contributed toCerberus Cyber Sentinel's (NASDAQ:CISO) shareholders losses of 63% over that period

 We're pleased to report that the CEO is remunerated more modestly than most CEOs at similarly capitalized companies.
 But while CEO remuneration is always worth checking, the really important question is whether the company can grow earnings going forward.
 This free interactive report on Cerberus Cyber Sentinel's earnings, revenue and cash flow is a great place to start, if you want to investigate the stock further.

 A Different Perspective

-We doubt Semrush Holdings shareholders are happy with the loss of 61% over twelve months.
+We doubt Cerberus Cyber Sentinel shareholders are happy with the loss of 63% over twelve months.
 That falls short of the market, which lost 20%.
 That's disappointing, but it's worth keeping in mind that the market-wide selling wouldn't have helped.
-The share price decline has continued throughout the most recent three months, down 24%, suggesting an absence of enthusiasm from investors.
-Given the relatively short history of this stock, we'd remain pretty wary until we see some strong business performance.
+The share price decline has continued throughout the most recent three months, down 41%, suggesting an absence of enthusiasm from investors.
+Basically, most investors should be wary of buying into a poor-performing stock, unless the business itself has clearly improved.
 While it is well worth considering the different impacts that market conditions can have on the share price, there are other factors that are even more important.
-Take risks, for example - Semrush Holdings has 2 warning signs we've spotted with Cerberus Cyber Sentinel (including 2 which are significant) .
+To that end, you should learn about the 4 warning signs we've spotted with Cerberus Cyber Sentinel (including 2 which are significant) .

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.